The Road Less Traveled

 On April 25, 2015, a 7.8 magnitude earthquake struck Nepal, followed two weeks later by a 7.3 tremblor.
 Almost 9,000 lives were lost; entire villages were reduced to rubble.
 We work hand-in-hand to help the people and the surrounding environment recover.

-We get unimaginably close to a rhino at Chitwan and Bardia national parks.
+We get unimaginably close to a rhinos at Chitwan and Bardia national parks.
 We’re in the heart of the jungle to see one-horned rhino, deer, monkeys, up to 450 species of birds, leopards, elephants, and sloth bears.

 Inspired by both the Hindu and Buddhist traditions, we find places in Pokhara to take a refreshing break.
+Learn to master your skills as a yogi in a country where the ancient practice has shaped both culture and spirituality.

 The whitewashed stupa, one of Nepal’s most sacred shrines, was damaged during the 2015 earthquake.
 Beneath the iconic, all-seeing eye of the stupa lies an eclectic collection of prayer flags, Buddha statues, and Tibetan chapels.
 Despite the rubble, monkeys still show up daily.